Cultural and Food Walking Tour through Little Havana in Miami

 Tour Duration, Group Size, and Practicalities

 The tour lasts just over three hours, with most of that time spent walking and sampling.
-The group is capped at 15 travelers, which is perfect for maintaining an intimate atmosphere.
+The group is capped at 15 travelers, which is great for maintaining an intimate atmosphere.
 The meeting point is conveniently located in the heart of Little Havana, and most travelers find it easy to get there via public transportation.

 Comfortable walking shoes are recommended because it’s a fair amount of ground covered.
 The tour runs rain or shine, so come prepared for weather.
 The price tag of $75 offers good value considering the food, guides, and local insights packed into the experience.